Karl E. Weick: Organizational information theory

 Organizational information theory builds upon general systems theory, and focuses on the complexity of information management within an organization.
 It is sometimes also called Information Systems Theory.
 The theory addresses how organizations reduce equivocality, or uncertainty through a process of information collection, management and use.
 However, the goal of Weick was not to eradicate ambiguity, rather work alongside it, because it is a necessary aspect of growth.
 His structuring of his research was purposefully complex and ambiguous because Weick believed you cannot impose order on a world that is constantly spiraling toward entropy.
 While in this is strong reasoning, it makes it difficult for individuals to learn and teach this complex theory.
 This ambiguity creates a cycle of irony, as Weick's goal is to reduce ambiguity within organizations.

 Organizational Information theory analyzes how information and sense-making varies from person to person because it is perceptual in nature.
 Essentially, this theory seeks to answer how people make sense of information in an environment.
 Weick specifies that environment is not limited to a physical space, but expands into informational realms, especially in reaction to the development of the internet.
 As information on the internet becomes easily accessible and its consumption increases, the need for this theory is more prominent.
 Organizations and individuals are constantly acting and reacting in patterns that align with this theory.
 Its complexity mirrors the humanistic nature of society, and is continuously evolving just as the human race is.

 Plagiarism

 In several published articles, Weick related a story that originally appeared in a poem by Miroslav Holub, "Brief thoughts on maps", in which soldiers lost in the Alps find their way with an old map, revealed at the end to be a map of the Pyrénées.
 The original poem was published in the Times Literary Supplement, February 4, 1977.
 Weick republished the poem with minor differences, sometimes without quotation or attribution.
 The plagiarism was detailed in an article by Thomas Basbøll and Henrik Graham.

-Weick has disputed the claim of plagiarism in a response.
+Weick disputed the claim of plagiarism in a response.
 Basbøll and Graham later remarked that Weick's defense violates some of the assumptions of his theory of sensemaking, also noting: "The American Historical Association acknowledges the existence of this common defence in specific cases of plagiarism, tersely remarking that it "is plausible only in the context of a wider tolerance of shoddy work".